 Mnemonic Function VOUTx Buffered Analog Outputs for Channel x.
 Each analog output is driven by a rail-to-rail output amplifier operating at a gain of 2.
 Each output is capable of driving an output load of 5 k Ω to ground.
 Typical output impedance is 0.5 Ω .
-SIGNAL_GND(1-5) Analog Ground Reference Points for Each Group of Eight Output Channels.
-All SIGNAL_GND pins are tied together internally and should be connected to the AGND plane as close as possible to the AD5380.
-DAC_GND(1-5) Each group of eight channels contains a DAC_GND pin.
-This is the ground reference point for the internal 14-bit DAC These pins shound be connected to the AGND plane.
-AGND(1-5) Analog Ground Reference Point.
+SIGNAL_GND(1-4) Analog Ground Reference Points for Each Group of Eight Output Channels.
+All SIGNAL_GND pins are tied together internally and should be connected to the AGND plane as close as possible to the AD5382.
+DAC_GND(1-4) Ground Reference point for the Internal 14-Bit DAC.
+Each group of eight channels contains a DAC_GND pin.
+These pins shound be connected to the AGND plane.
+AGND(1-4) Analog Ground Reference Point.
 Each group of eight channels contains an AGND pin.
 All AGND pins should be connected externally to the AGND plane.
-AVDD(1-5) Analog Supply Pins.
+AVDD(1-4) Analog Supply Pins.
 Each group of eight channels has a separate AVDD pin.
-These pins are shorted internally and should be decoupled with a 0.1 μ F ceramic capacitor and a 10 μ F tantalum capacitor.
-Operating range for the AD5380-5 is 4.5 V to 5.5 V; operating range for the AD5380-3 is 2.7 V to 3.6 V. DGND Ground for All Digital Circuitry.
+These pins are internally shorted and should be decoupled with a 0.1 μ F ceramic capacitor and a 10 μ F tantalum capacitor.
+Operating range for the AD5382-5 is 4.5 V to 5.5 V; operating range for the AD5382-3 is 2.7 V to 3.6 V. DGND Ground for All Digital Circuitry.
 DVDD Logic Power Supply.
 Guaranteed operating range is 2.7 V to 5.5 V. It is recommended that these pins be decoupled with 0.1 μ F ceramic and 10 μ F tantalum capacitors to DGND.
 REFGND Ground Reference Point for the Internal Reference.
-REFOUT/REFIN The AD5380 contains a common REFOUT/REFIN pin.
-When the internal reference is selected, this pin is the reference output.
-If the application requires an external reference, it can be applied to this pin and the internal reference can be disabled via the control register.
+REFOUT/REFIN Reference Output when the Internal Reference is Selected.
+The AD5382 contains a common REFOUT/REFIN pin.
+If the application requires an external reference, it can be applied to this pin, and the internal reference can be disabled via the control register.
 The default for this pin is a reference input.